alternet/alternet.ml/parsing/src/site/markdown/parsing.md

         ));
 ```

-Similarly, a list of parameters can be produced easily, but since we don't know
-how many tokens will be available, we are streaming the list of tokens.
-Since the `Parameters` rule is made of `Parameter` rules that create new instances
-of our `Parameter` POJO (yes, we have the same name for a rule and our POJO),
-we can safely cast the token value.
-Below, instead of skipping the `COMMA` token, as an alternative we filter it while
-processing the stream :
+Similarly, a list of parameters can be produced easily, but since we don't know how many tokens will be available in that list, we are streaming the list of tokens.
+Since the <tt>Parameter<b>s</b></tt> rule is made of `Parameter` rules that create new instances of our `Parameter` POJO (yes, we have the same name for a rule and our POJO), we can safely cast the token value.
+Below, instead of skipping the `COMMA` token, as an alternative we filter it while processing the stream :

 ```java
     @WhitespacePolicy